Objectives

 Innovation,

-Ease of application,
+of application,

-Coherence, organization of report and relevance to Singapore context.
+Coherence, organization of report and relevance

-> Presentation (30%)
+> Presentation

-Delivery of idea,
+elivery of idea,

-Effectiveness of visual/audio aids
+of visual/audio aids (Video/prototypes/slides), and

 Q&A.